latifaghassan/reading_notes/README.md

 ![Cover](https://i.pinimg.com/originals/8c/31/a8/8c31a81ea65083f25ec84bac008c2237.jpg)

-I will start by introducing myself.
-My name is Latifa. i'm 23 years old.
-I'm half Jordanian and half Filipino.
-I've bachelor degree in English Literature.
-Currently i'm trying a new trip into softwaring development, and it seems to be my new path of spending time.
-I hope to learn more and improve my skills and find my strength points.

 **Here you can find all the topics I have read in each course :**

 ## Code 102 Test drive a career in tech: